samuelwilliams413/samuelwilliams413.github.io/chukchuk/dm_fantasy.md

 GOOD
 CASH

+## Factions

 - **Clark & Fisher**
 	- Two humans (Charles Clark & Elliot Fisher) formed a leather company in the scrubland.
+It grew into a successful agricultural conglomerate.
+Anthony Fisher (a grandson of both) now runs the corporation, but shares in the operation have been sold.
-	- *Mindset:* N, PRAGMATISM, *we've got a job to do*
+	- *Mindset:* PRAGMATISM, *we've got a job to do*
 		- *Goal:* Want to massively increase production
-	- *Block:* Insects are biting the cows (and locals) and ruining pelts
+		- *Block:* Recently insects have started swarming and biting the livestock (and locals) and ruining pelts
 		- *Do:* Attempting to clear rainforest to keep away bugs
+	- Clark & Fisher is headquarted in the agricultural settlement of Gardenfel (breadbasket of Sabulo).
 - **Black Gold Mining**
 	- The Black Family runs a series of gold mines in the desert.
-Strong sympathies with antioch.
+The have strong sympathies with antioch.
 	- *Mindset:* LN, LAW, *we do what we say we will*
 		- *Goal:* Open a new mine in Cronos Desert
 		- *Block:* Can't get enough workers (no one wants to, its also dangerous to get there)
 		- *Do:* Make it a penal colony, pay people, endentured servants
+	- Their headquarters is in Elysmouth, but their current mine is locatted in the Ossum Mountains.
+They are attempting to start a mine in the Cronos Desert.
 - **The Copper Vipers**
 	- Crime guild who started taking money from peasants in the savanna to protect them from 'illegal crime'
 	- *Mindset:* CE, CASH, *gold, women, wine*
 		- *Goal:* End the persecution and go legit
 		- *Block:* They need to be pardoned and legitimized
 		- *Do:* Overthrow the police and hold everyone hostage
+	- The Copper Vipers run Aeris and are headquarted there.
+They have also begun to expand and 'police' foxhole.
 - **Emerald Bazaar**
 	- A decentralised collective of blackmarkets providing mutual support.
 Leadership is elven
 	- *Mindset:* CN, FREEDOM, *live free from the man*
 		- *Goal:* Make a health profit
 		- *Block:* Someone is hunting down their cells (war on drugz)
 		- *Do:* Go underground (this is causing shortages of medicine, alchemical herbs, and drugs)
+	- There is no formal leadership of the Bazaar, however many default to the leadership of ????.
+There is no headquaters, but the bazaar has a vested interest in protecting the ecosystems with the Pan Rainforest and Fem Forest as they are a source of ingredients and sanctuary.
 - **Hammersong Clan**
 	- Banking and salt mining family of dwarves.
 	- *Mindset:* LE, EVIL, *come out on top*
 		- *Goal:* Create a mine on Elysium Island
 		- *Block:* Sabotage
-	- *Do:* Wipe them out, enslave them, depopulate
+		- *Do:* Wipe them out, enslave them, depopulate.
+Trade the natives alcohol, tobacco, and opium to destroy and enslave them.
+Poison the wells with reagents to increase their magical suggestibility.
+	- Real bad guys doing bad guy shit.
+Imagine the worst, most greediest, fithiest, backstabing corporation and take it to the extreme.
+Every anti big business sentiment is justfied.
+The Hammersong Clan are dwarven chauvenists, but they also respect talent and pay well (the best).
+The already run the police city state of Craghaven and intend to create an island of slave miners on Elysium Island.
+	- Evil, straight up.
+However, the Clan does have rules:
+		- Don't do anything that will get you arrested
+		- Don't lose money
+		- Follow contracts, to the legal letter
+		- When morality contradicts orders, follow the orders
+		- You are held accountable for you failure to follow orders ('Just following orders' is a legitimate reason)
+		- Don't steal from the Clan
 - **Red Accord**
 	- Secret society dedicated to fighting evil.
 Operates in cells to protect itself from tyranny (within and without), but features a strong constitution.
 	- *Mindset:* NG, NATURE, *protect the defenseless*
-	- *Goal:* Protect the Elysium Ruins
+		- *Goal:* Protect the Elysium Tribes & Ruins
 		- *Block:* Hammersong clan will destroy it
 		- *Do:* Make it too costly to continue
+	- Organised institutions become the targets of organised evil.
+To thwart corruption and tyrany it can become neccesary to work within the shadows.
+Currently the Hammersong Clan intends to use all manner of evil to enslave the indigenous peoples of Elysium Island and destroy the Elysium Ruins.
+Through legal and guerilla means the Accord seeks to thwart them.
+Some cells are arming and training tribemen.
+Some expose the illegal actions of the Clan.
+And other plot to force the Clan to create a pretext for violent resistance. _(Imagine if the CIA was trying to be good guys)_
+	- The Accord (internal consitituion) outlines the following rights and responsibilities within the organisation:
+		- Doing good and the destruction of evil are the prime directive; orders, safety, and all else are secondar
+		- The role of a recruiter is to spread information and resources, they do not have any formal authority
+		- Members are not to seek out other cells
+		- Members are to conceal their identity and use codenames for all communication (codenames are often themed on weather and environmental phenomenon)
+		- The organisation is to limit cross cell communication and act in a [_tertarray_ structure](https://www.ics.uci.edu/~eppstein/junkyard/robertd/tetrarray.gif). _(each member recruits up to 3, and knows their recruiter)_
 - **Emporium of Man (E.O.M)**
 	-  (its the east india trading company, _duh_)
 	- *Mindset:* N, CONTROL, *We own it, so you don't have to*
 		- *Goal:* Find the source of the ??? pelts
 		- *Block:* Don't know which creature it came from, or how to prepare it
 		- *Do:* Slash n burn, expeditions to the heart of darkness, bribe the locals.

 ## Minor Factions
 - **Gator Pact**
 	- Assassin mystery cult aligned with leviathoth.
 Use violence and murder as a means of gaining trancendece.
 Permitted to exist by equal parts fear and respect.
 Very professional.
+Sabulo whisper that powerful cultist tranform into invulnerable giant black crocodiles on full moons and devour anyone foolish enough to be on the river
 	- *Mindset:* NE
 - **T.H.O.T (The Haven of Temptation)**
 	- The whores guild.
 Basically the continental plus fast travel.
 Safety and comfort for a price.
 	- *Mindset:* NE
+- I feel like I want some AnPrim separatists

 Resources